chrisgitt/AccellaTestApp/README.md

 1. I originally designed this through SQL Server Management Studio.
 I had never set up a SqlLocalDB before - I have attached the .mdf file and have created the local DB and dataset within the application but it is not linked up to the calls on the model.

 2. I have attached the app.config connection string and database scripts you will need to run alongside SSMS.
 I know this is not what you has asked for, I aplogise.
+They are located in the Set Up Files folder.

 3. I have attached a video walkthrough of me running the application on my machine of the SSMS instance to show you it working on my side.